The Phuket Property Guide 2019/2020

 The addition of Central Floresta to the original Central Festival offers a combined total area of 400,000 m2, with 185,000 m2 of retail space accommodating over 700 stores – the most in Southern Thailand.
 The Central complex offers fashion brands from the high street to the high end, as well as an international supermarket and English language cinema.

-But Central is by no means the only option in Phuket.
-Modern shopping villages, business centres, factory outlets, duty free malls and supermarkets are sprouting up across the island.
+But Central is by no means the only option on Phuket Island.
+Modern shopping villages, business centres, factory outlets, duty free malls and supermarkets are sprouting up right across Phuket.
+This trend is expected to continue well beyond 2019.

 Modern amenities are nice, but the well preserved Thai culture and way of life are what attracted most expatriates to the island in the first place.
 And there are obviously plenty of local markets that still offer that traditional Thai ambiance, and the traditional local prices!